-As in many other countries, the Dutch owner-occupied housing market and labour market suffered from strong negative developments during the Great Recession that started in 2008 (OECD, 2010).
-The large scale at which the transaction prices and home property values fell in the Dutch housing market is very rare-it previously occurred in the period 1978 - 1982.
-The central question we address is how workers adjust after job displacement, by focusing on margins of adjustment that are related to space and the importance of workers' housing tenure.
-A better understanding of the use of margins of adjustment by displaced workers is relevant for policies that aim to limit the impact of negative employment shocks (Crépon and Van den Berg, 2016) and policies that affect housing tenure choice through subsidising homeownership or stimulating mortgage debt (DiPasquale and Glaeser, 1999).
+As in many other countries, the Dutch owner-occupied housing market and labour market suffered from strong negative developments during the Great Recession that started in 2008 (OECD, 2010).1 The large scale at which the transaction prices and home property values fell in the Dutch owner-occupied housing market is very rare - it previously occurred in the period 1978 to 1982.
+The central question we address is how workers adjust after job displacement, by focusing on margins of adjustment that are related to space and the importance of workers'

+Received 6 July 2017; Received in revised form 3 October 2018 Available online 19 November 2018 0094-1190/© 2018 Elsevier Inc. All rights reserved. housing state.2 A better understanding of the use of margins of adjustment by displaced workers is relevant for government policies that aim to limit the impact of negative employment shocks (Crépon and Van den Berg, 2016) and policies that affect housing state choice through subsidising homeownership or stimulating mortgage debt (DiPasquale and Glaeser, 1999).